ADRFranklin/samp-udp-proxy/README.md

 ## Kind Thanks

-* Southclaws - Helping me understanding Rust and guiding me
+* Southclaws - Helping me understand Rust and guiding me through the tough parts
 * J0sh - For keeping me up all night to work on it
-* Marcel - For trying to write powershell scripts and stealing my personal data -_-
+* Marcel - For trying to write powershell scripts and steal my personal data -_-